 If you have less than 3 hours to explore before you need to head back to the airport, then we’d recommend a quick walk around Sultanahmet Square, going inside the Hagia Sophia (which is free since being turned into a mosque), having a meal and finishing with a walk through Arasta Bazaar to pick up some Turkish delight.

-If you have more than 3 hours, you may want to go inside the Blue Mosque and purchase tickets for the Topkapi Palace, too.
+If you have more than 3 hours there is a heap of things to do in Istanbul, you may want to go inside the Blue Mosque and purchase tickets for the Topkapi Palace, too.

 Just be sure to leave plenty of time to get back through the heavy traffic to the airport for your next flight.